m1ckr1sk/Code-Club/README.md

 ### Python Links

-[Code combat](https://www.codecomabt.com) uses a simple game to teach syntaxt.
+[Code combat](https://www.codecomabt.com) uses a simple game to teach syntax.
 The first few levels are free.

 There is an introduction to python and trinket on the [code club projects site](https://codeclubprojects.org/en-GB/resources/python-intro/)